Wind4Greg/BBS-LinkedData/README.md

 10. Compute the BBS proof = ProofGen(PK, signature, header, ph, messages, disclosed_indexes).
 Use base58btc encoding and add this information to the *vpOptions* `proofValue` field.
 11. Created a new VC based on relevant quads according to `disclosedIndexes` and the *allQuads*; Create a new "proof" field for this VC based on the corresponding `disclosedIndexes` and *allQuads*.
 12. Assemble the VP from the new VC and *vpOptions* field.

+**Questions/Issue**: Do we need to use JSON-LD framing to help us select "disclosed indexes" or "required revealed indexes".
+If we just select from the quads can we break the reconstructed VC?
+Can we use JSON-LD framing options or mechanisms to better reconstruct the selectively disclosed VC.
+In my simple processing I have a "@graph" array rather than nice containment of the `credentialSubject` directly in the `verifiableCredential` within the `verifiablePresentation`.
+See [presentation.json](exampleIO/presentation.json).

 ### Existing CCG draft algorithm